+Thought leadership is quickly discredited if it has a plug for your product or service.
+Remember, the goal of your ghostwritten content is trust, not a transaction.
 When readers encounter ghostwritten content that clearly shows your experts know what they’re talking about, they will mark you as a credible authority they’ll want to hear from again.

 Of all of the B2B fintech content creation disciplines, ghostwriting is most prone to bottlenecks around revisions.
 This is why so many companies choose the ghostwriting ‘lite’ approach mentioned at the top — true ghostwriting can become a tussle, come revisions time.
 It doesn’t have to be, when you set out that clear deadline along with a repeatable process for managing expert revisions.
 Because pretty much all content will need revisions, especially if a piece is highly technical.
-By putting a cap on revision rounds, content marketers, ghostwriters, and experts can get the content done and dusted.

 How To Revise Your B2B Fintech Writer’s Draft